SBroaddus220/cse5525_final_project/README.md

 python ./scripts/script.py
 ```

+## Browsing the Database
+To browse the SQLITE3 database, a recommended pre-built solution is [DB Browser for SQLITE](https://sqlitebrowser.org/).

 ## Configuration File
 Modifying the configuration file is unneeded, but if you want some customization (e.g. modifying logging config), then feel free to edit the config file at `./cse5525_final_project/config.py`